 Disclaimer: I am a layperson who has studied MMT since February of 2018.
 I’m not an economist or academic and I don’t speak for the MMT project.
 The information in this post is my best understanding but I don’t assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this post, please get in touch.

-important note: This post is largely correct (referring only to my summary) but is missing an important piece as discussed in this Facebook post.
-It will be updated to reflect that piece soon as I have time to do so.
+Important note: The below prose summary has good elements in it but needs a lot of work.
+It is especially missing an important piece as discussed in this Facebook post.
+It will be updated as soon as I have time to do so.

 Any nation that is financially sovereign can fully employ its people.